 Explaining Star Topology – Computer Network.

 The star topology is a network topology for a Local Area Network (LAN) that connects all devices via a central device.
 The central device can be a HUB or Switch.
 If the central connection fails, all communication fails, the biggest drawback of the star network connection.
-On the advantage side over other topologies e.g., bus, if a connecting cable fails, only the node connects to the network from the cable will disconnect.
+On the advantage side over other topologies e.g., bus, if a connecting cable fails, only the node that connects to the network from the cable will disconnect.

 The central node is responsible for delivering a message to the destination node.
 Generally, it is a faster device, which may have its memory and processor.
 If we talk about HUB, it is a simple broadcast device for a star topology network.
 Less expensive but inefficient.
 A switch is more expensive but an efficient option for the central device.
-Both works at the data link layer of the OSI Model.
+Both work at the data link layer of the OSI Model.

 A LAN may have a star as well as other topologies e.g., Bus.